Stephen W. Pratt, Conductor

 Check us out!

-The 2013 Indiana University Summer Music Clinic features a faculty that ranks among the finest of any music camp of its kind in the United States.
+The 2014 Indiana University Summer Music Clinic faculty will be posted in January 2014.
+The 2013 faculty ranked among the finest of any music camp of its kind in the United States.
 Comprised of nationally and internationally recognized conductors, instrumentalists, and teachers, these leaders in their respective fields provide our students with an unparalleled opportunity for musical and personal growth.

 Sharilyn Spicknall, Violin/String Ensembles